Hexagram 26大畜Great Restraint

 Failure modesEating at home (private consumption) · breaking the carriage strap (line 2)

 The dominant failure mode is the “eating at home” pattern the hexagram statement names explicitly.
-The actor has built up real capacity — a war chest, a reputation, an operating team — and the temptation is to consume it privately rather than deploy it.
-For founders this looks like taking secondary liquidity at the wrong stage; for executives it looks like using the accumulated political capital on internal comfort rather than the externally-facing arc the role was given for.
+You have built up real capacity — a reserve, a reputation, a capable team — and the temptation is to consume it privately rather than deploy it.
+For someone holding public office this looks like spending hard-won standing on internal comfort rather than the outward-facing work the office exists for; for a household it looks like drawing down a reserve gathered for a larger crossing on smaller comforts instead.
 The hexagram is not anti-reward.
-It is explicit that the reward of the hexagram lands at line 6 on the highway of heaven, not at the actor’s private table at line 2.
+It is explicit that the reward of the hexagram lands at line 6 on the highway of heaven, not at your own private table at line 2.

 The secondary failure mode is misreading the line-2 instruction as permanent stop rather than disciplined pause.
 The carriage’s axle-strap comes loose.
 The vehicle stops moving.
-The temptation in modern decision contexts is to read the line as a signal to abandon the arc entirely — to take the funded company and wind it down, to take the built reputation and retreat from public work.
+The temptation in modern decision contexts is to read the line as a signal to abandon the arc entirely — to wind down the project you built, to take the reputation you earned and retreat from public work.
 The hexagram is explicit that this is not the line’s reading.
 Line 2 is centred; the carriage is intact; the disengagement is voluntary and reversible.
 Pushing past the line into permanent abandonment converts a disciplined pause into the actual loss of the accumulated capacity the hexagram exists to preserve until line 6.

 Application & adjacentQuestion shape · Hexagram 25 pair · Where to spend accumulated capacity

 A note on the question shape this hexagram answers best.
-Great Restraint rewards questions framed around the deployment of accumulated capacity — the funded company asking where to spend the runway, the senior operator asking which arc the next five years should be given to, the writer with a body of work asking what the next decade's project should be.
+Great Restraint rewards questions framed around the deployment of accumulated capacity — the organisation that has finally built a reserve and must decide where to commit it, the mid-career professional asking which arc the next five years should be given to, the writer with a body of work asking what the next decade's project should be.
 It is less useful for questions about how to build initial capacity from a standing start; that question belongs to the earlier hexagrams in the sequence.
 The hexagram presumes the accumulation has happened and is naming the discipline of what to do with it.

 SynthesisYiGram Editorial